-Minding the Baby® Home Visiting (MTB-HV) is based on a multi-generation care model designed to integrate primary care and mental health services for infants by pairing a nurse with a mental health professional to conduct home visits.
+Minding the Baby® Home Visiting (MTB-HV) is an intensive, preventive intervention based on a multi-generation care model designed to integrate primary care and mental health services for infants by pairing a nurse with a mental health professional to conduct home visits.
 MTB-HV is grounded in the theories of attachment, reflective parenting, social ecology, and self-efficacy.
 The intervention aims to enhance maternal and child health, reflective parenting, early attachment between mothers and children, and relationships between families and communities.

 MTB-HV consists of home visits with a nurse and a mental health professional.
 The home visitors primarily meet with families separately on an alternating schedule, but in the following circumstances both home visitors meet with the family at the same time: at recruitment, at the first and last home visits, when mothers transition from weekly visits to visits every other week, and as needed (such as during a crisis).

 During visits, home visitors work to develop mothers’ abilities to become reflective and responsive in their interactions with their infants by doing the following:

 - Giving voice to the baby’s experience (both physical and emotional);

 - Giving voice to the mother’s experience of herself as a parent;

 - Highlighting the mother’s positive feelings for the child; and

 - Developing the mother’s capacities to reflect and contemplate, especially in the face of difficult emotions.

 When indicated, the mental health home visitor conducts a mental health assessment and provides treatment in the home.